 This 13-day Honduras Hummingbird Photo Quest is perfect for photographers with a special interest in hummingbirds.
 Because of we focus exclusively on these incrideble creatures, you have plenty of time to find the best way to enjoy your experience photographing Hummingbirds in Honduras.
 The Hummingbird Photo Tour takes you from dry pine-oak to cloud forest and from rainforest to mangrove and beaches, staying in amazing places like the luxurious Pico Bonito Lodge, one of the top birding lodges in part of the world.
-You'll have the opportunity to see and photograph about three-quarters of Honduras' 43 hummer species, from the spectacular Wine-throated Hummingbird to the bee-like Sparkling-tailed Woodstar and the endemic Honduran Emerald.
+You'll have the opportunity to see and photograph about three-quarters of Honduras' 43 hummer species, from the spectacular Wine-throated Hummingbird to the bee-like Sparkling-tailed Woodstar, the brilliant Crowned Woodnymph and the endemic Honduran Emerald.

 We limit the spaces on this tour to six people to give you all the time and space you need to focus on creating awesome photos.